risal098/cookie-tap/README.md

 # play game locally:<br />
 if you want to play this game locally or in another machine(server), you need atleast 2 machine/server/VM, in order to play it fully<br />
+1. first you have to copy code/file from main.py,database.json,static,and templates to first machine
+2. second, you have to copy code/file from server2.py and leaderboard.json to second machine (dont forget to rename server2.py to main.py on second machine)
+3. after that run the main.py on first machine, and copy the website where its running for example http://localhost:5000 and run it on your browser

 # note:
-few changes also can make this game run in only one machine<br />
+1. few changes also can make this game run in only one machine
+2. its recommend to run the code on replit (because its free) but you can also use your VM/machine in order to play it locally